ArjunS07/arjuns07.github.io/content/blog/microsoft-chatgpt-language-bing/index.md

 2. **Insensitivity** – OpenAI’s added enough guardrails to attempt to prevent the model from generating anything problematic (whether those are imitations of humans or hateful tirades) to the point where they can impede legitimate uses of the technology.
 However, that doesn’t mean there aren’t ways to trick it - with some not-so-difficult prompt engineering, people have [gotten](https://twitter.com/zswitten/status/1598380220943593472) [around](https://www.newstatesman.com/quickfire/2022/12/chatgpt-shows-ai-racism-problem) those filters.

 The above two problems are probably what the Google executives were worried about, and what most of the public's attention seems to have been on so far.
-But I think there's another significant problem which people aren't talking enough about, at least outside academic and programming circles.
+But I think there's another significant problem which people aren't talking enough about outside academic and programming circles.

 3. **Closed-sourceness** – LLMs are increasingly inaccessible to anyone who's interested in tinkering or experimenting with them.
 Despite their name, OpenAI in particular has been rather opaque on the exact working of their most important breakthroughs - notably, Microsoft has an [exclusive licence](https://blogs.microsoft.com/blog/2020/09/22/microsoft-teams-up-with-openai-to-exclusively-license-gpt-3-language-model/) to the code behind GPT-3.
 OpenAI’s also heavily reliant on Microsoft Azure for the infrastructure powering their services and for training the model, which is estimated to cost $3 million / day .